11 of the Best Brunch Destinations in London’s West End

 How do you like your eggs in the morning?
 Well, that depends if you like them with a side of avocado, baked with chorizo or topped with beetroot-cured smoked salmon.
 With so many dining venues to choose from, we’ve rounded up some of the best brunch locations in the West End of London.

-Petersham Nurseries' La Goccia has finally launched a delicious breakfast and brunch menu to complete their all-day dining offering.
+Petersham Nurseries' La Goccia has finally launched a delicious breakfast and brunch menu to complete its all-day dining offering.

 Expect a breakfast menu with a Petersham twist featuring a variety of sweet and savoury dishes including baked eggs with spiced tomato, oregano and yoghurt; bacon chop, fried egg, sage and capers; grilled apricots with ricotta di bufala, honey and brioche; fresh pastries; cold pressed juices and smoothies.